shove70/async/README.md

-# A cross-platform event loop library of asynchroneous objects.
+# A cross-platform event loop library of asynchroneous network sockets.

 This is a simple wrapper of network library, D language implementation.
 Its encapsulation is simple and clear, and is very suitable for reading and reference.
 Though very small, its performance is pretty good.